When to File Endorsement Application: Current Licensure Requirement

 - Your current home state of residence is another compact state but you plan to move to Delaware or to a non-compact state.

 Arizona, Arkansas, Colorado, Idaho, Iowa, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin

 To be licensed by endorsement Delaware, you must meet one of the following practice requirements.
 If possible, you must complete one of these requirements before filing the application:

-- At least 1000 hours of nursing practice during the five years (60 months) before filing this application.
+- at least 1,000 hours of nursing practice during the five years (60 months) before filing the application

-- At least 400 hours of nursing practice during the two years (24 months) before filing this application.
+- at least 400 hours of nursing practice during the two years (24 months) before filing the application

 Requirements for All Applicants